 “No one did more than he to establish in the minds of the American people the conception that education should be universal, non-sectarian, free, and that its aims should be social efficiency, civic virtue, and character, rather than mere learning or the advancement of sectarian ends.” (“Public Education In The United States : Cubberley, Ellwood.
 P : Free Download, Borrow, and Streaming : Internet Archive”)

-The New Deal and Massive Change
+The New Deal and Massive Change for Public Education

 The new rhetoric by the President at that time focused on a lack of professionalism and degrees.
 There was the idea that formal classrooms were unnecessary.
 More shocking to the elite in that day was how existing public school leaders were shut out from both consultation and funding under the New Deal.

-Links to Prussian Ideology
+Links to Prussian Ideology in Public Education

-There is a startling similarity between government schooling as we know it in America and the Prussian ideology that reared up in the 1820s.
-In a book called, Principles of Secondary Education, Alexander Inglis makes a point of breaking down the actual purpose of what were considered “modern schools” back in 1918.
+There is a startling similarity between gov schooling as we know it in America and the Prussian ideology that reared up in the 1820s.
+In a book called, Principles of Secondary Education, Alexander Inglis makes a point of breaking down the actual purpose of what was considered “modern schools” back in 1918.
 As you’ll see, it’s only gotten worse, and more closely related to the Prussian model, since that time.

 There are six main “functions” that have been glossed over in many ways and left like an open sore in others.
 Let’s take a look at them and you can draw your own conclusions.